 For example, a few stories take place in winter and enlighten my Californian children on appropriate cold-weather attire.
 (My kids have never seen snow).
 These stories introduce fun cold weather sports (eg, skiing) as well as accidents that can happen on slippery ice (dog falling through).

 In the beginning of the ballet story, the book shows the name of each dance position in Chinese.
-Just by reading the book, my daughter learned the Chinese translations through the descriptive illustrations and the Chinese labels.
+Just by reading the book, my daughter learned the Chinese translations through the descriptive illustrations and Chinese labels.

 Each story has a take-home message – a moral that encourages thinking and discussion on how it applies to our own family.

 Downsides of the I Love Martine Chinese Books

 As an Asian-American family living in a non-diverse town, I’m always looking for diversity in books.
 Since 99% of my daughter’s classmates are Caucasian, we need our books and other media to feature Asians and people of color.
 This large series of book is very homogeneous.

 Moreover, there was one book where the children appropriated “Indian” culture, dressing up as a dark-skinned servant during pretend play.
 Some families may prefer to remove these types of books from their libraries while others may use them as discussion opportunities.

 As my daughter has read many of these on her own before I even realized the content, I’ve been making sure that we have regular discussions about racism so that she can learn to recognize these problems in stories that I might not get to read with her.